sudo97/rlox/README.md

 Istead of obtaining a parselet, then calling it, I just call the function with two args.

 If I ever feel like prefix_parselets or infix_parselets are a bit too long, I can always define as many static functions as I want and call them within the branches without worrying about fitting every parselet into one type.

+*UPD 01-05-2024*

+On garbage collection.
+Since Rust cleans its own mess, I don't have to clean up the heap manually.
+So for strings, I don't implement an intrusive list, like in the book.
+For now I have no idea if it will shoot me in the foot later, since it has something to do with future garbage collection.
+But for now it is what it is.

+P.S.
+As I type this, Copilot says I should've used a more functional style of programming.
+I do love functional, but how does it know?